guillermo-moran/FiveIconDockXI/README.md

 # FiveIconDockXI
-Five Icons on your iOS 11 Dock
+Five Icons on your iOS 11 and 12 Dock

-It's a dead-simple tweak.